Computing & Digital

 Whether you want to be a software developer or a white hat hacker, our Computer and Digital courses are designed to help you kick-start your journey to a career in this exciting industry.

-Alternatively, you’ll join our Centre of Excellence for Computing and Digital, where you'll study one of our a range of qualifications from Entry Level to Level 3.
-Each designed to teach you the crucial, industry-relevant tech skills you’ll be using out in the workplace.
+Alternatively, you’ll be able to join our Centre of Excellence for Computing and Digital, where you'll study one of our range of qualifications, each designed to teach you the crucial, industry-relevant tech skills you’ll be using out in the workplace.

 The tech landscape is advancing at a rapid pace.
 It’s essential that you learn from tutors who are prepared to put in the extra work needed to keep up to date with new developments.
 And that’s exactly who you’ll find here at The Manchester College.

 Get to know about some of our department:

 Carol has been Assistant Principal for Computing and Digital since January 2015, having started with the College in 2002 as a Computing tutor before moving into management in 2007.
 She possesses a degree in Software Development and an MSc in Digital Learning.
 Carol strives to ensure Computing and Digital courses are the most relevant, up-to-date and industry focused in Manchester.

 Munaf is a Cisco systems networking expert.
 Having worked and qualified in the industry, Munaf brings a wealth of experience to the classroom.
 He teaches up to date networking standards, with a focus on ensuring students will be able to thrive out in the workplace.

 Andrew Jepson - Tutor

 Andrew is a specialist in software development and has in-depth knowledge of various programming languages.
 He teaches several units within our employer-partnered programmes, helping students to develop their technical computing skills and apply them within a workplace environment.